High Water Presents Local Problems

-Everyone has been talking about how high the water is, but in reality, they haven’t seen anything yet.
-So far, any Lake Erie level surge from storms has not even begun to match the storms of the past high-water years back in the 1990s and 1970s.
+Everyone has been talking about how high the water is, but they haven’t seen anything yet.
+So far, any Lake Erie level surge from storms has not even begun to match the batteries of the past high-water years back in the 1990s and 1970s.

-Old-timers remember when water covered the road by the monument on a daily basis and the lawn between the monument and the visitors center was a marsh.
-Put-in-Bay Docks were covered on a daily basis and storms did lots of erosion damage on the east side of the Lake Erie islands.
-Some cottages were destroyed by the high water waves.
+Old-timers remember when water covered the road by the monument on a daily basis, and the lawn between the memorial and the visitors center was a marsh.
+Put-in-Bay Docks were covered on a daily basis, and storms did lots of erosion damage on the east side of the Lake Erie islands.
+The high water waves destroyed some cottages.
 Since then, many property owners have put in shoreline protection to halt the erosion, but sometimes even that fails.

-On Middle Bass Island, much of Burgundy Bay was ﬂooded and there was considerable damage to the club-house and grounds.
-The road between the main part of the island and East Point was underwater on a daily basis and often times it was dangerous to make the drive across the narrow section that connected the two points.
+Much of Burgundy Bay was ﬂooded on Middle Bass Island, and considerable damage to the clubhouse and grounds.
+The road between the central part of the island and East Point was underwater on a daily basis, and often times it was dangerous to make the drive across the narrow section that connected the two points.

 For visitors to the island, high water events can make for a lot of fun and adventure.
-During one severe storm when the water went way up, the Jet Express Ferry had to pick passengers up at South Bass Island State Park dock because it couldn’t get to its downtown dock.
-It was rainy and blowing and passengers had to wade through the water to get onboard.
+During one severe storm, when the water went way up, the Jet Express Ferry had to pick passengers up at South Bass Island State Park dock because it couldn’t reach its downtown dock.
+It was rainy and blowing, and passengers had to wade through the water to get on board.